goryachev/executor/README.md

 - Executor have method **push_func** to add std::function<void()> to queue for futher execution.

-- Executor can synchronize threads between bunch of pushed tasks by **synchronize** method.
+- Executor can synchronize threads between bunches of pushed tasks by **synchronize** method.

 - Executor must be **finalized** after all manually or by default via destructor.